 After breaking my hip and shattering my femur illustration and general scribble came as a much needed and less dangerous change of hobby from volleyball.
-At the time I was devastated that I couldn’t continue with the sport I loved so much, but now I spend my time in a much warmer, more serene and quieter place, also known as my creative corner, I have no regrets and have not looked back since.
+At the time I was devastated that I couldn’t continue with the sport I loved so much, but now I spend my non-family time in a much warmer, more serene and quieter place, also known as my studio, and have not looked back since.

 There’s nothing like a bit of creative freedom to make me smile, and these ranges are where my creative moments have led me.
 Most of my illustrations can be bought through my Etsy shop, but here are my complete collections so if there are any that you want to own and can’t find in my shops then please just send me a message through the contact form or e-mail me.